ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 Let's see if we fired an alert:

 1. Navigate to `Alerts`
-2. Note the active alert
+2. Note the active alert `New UA Detected`!

 # Summary